d-morrison/IntroStatActivities/_book/11-inference-1ofeach.md

 6. How could we use cards to simulate **1** bootstrap resample *which does not assume the null hypothesis is true*?
 How many cards?
 What is written on the cards?
 What would we do with the cards?
 What would you record once you have a simulated sample?
 \rgs
 \rgs
+\rgs

 7. After 1000 resamples are generated, where is the resulting bootstrap distribution centered?
 Why does that make sense?
 \rgs
 \rgs

-8. Does the 90% confidence interval show that there is a difference across the two treatments?
+8. Does the 90% confidence interval provide evidence of a difference across the two treatments?
 \rgs
 \rgs